 It might feel instinctive to make up for the dividend drought last year by jumping on the highest yielders now but history shows us that flame might just burn brilliantly and briefly.

 Taking a step back and factoring in consistency, and a firm’s commitment to paying dividends, has never been more important.
-Hunting in the 4-7% range feels a bit more reasonable - it’s still above the FTSE’s average and isn’t quite getting to a level where firms might struggle to pay out.
+Hunting in the 4-7% range feels a bit more reasonable - it’s still above the UK's main market average and isn’t quite getting to a level where firms might struggle to pay out.

 Although we should say that yields are never guaranteed at any level.
 It’s important to diversify, so all your income isn’t reliant on just one stock.